Spotted Danio - Danio nigrofasciatus

 Hardness: Soft to moderately hard

-Additional Notes: FishBase lists Danio nigrofasciatus at pH 6.5–7.0, hardness 5–12 dH and 24–28°C, but in aquarium care a slightly broader, stable cooler-tropical range is practical.
-Keep the water clean, well oxygenated and stable.
-Avoid high nitrate, poor filtration and sudden changes.
+Additional Notes: Keep water clean, stable and well oxygenated.
+FishBase lists D. nigrofasciatus at 24–28°C, pH 6.5–7.0 and hardness 5–12 dH, but a slightly cooler, stable tropical range is sensible for long-term community care.
+Avoid high nitrate, poor filtration and sudden changes in water chemistry.

 Temperament & Tank Mates: